-The Indigenous Business & Public Administration Program emphasizes a unique Indigenous perspective on business management and Indigenous governance.
+The Indigenous Business and Public Administration Program emphasizes a unique Indigenous perspective on business management and Indigenous governance.

 The curriculum offers a balance between theory, conceptual thinking and the application of technical knowledge, with a significant focus on marketing, human resources, accounting, and finance.